danclaudino/basis_sets/README.md

-# basis_sets
+# Basis set repository
-Here you can find all my published basis sets
+Here you can find all my Coupled CLuster Atomic Natural Orbital basis sets published to date